adammurdoch/model-experiments/declaring-software-type.md

 The developer declares the implementation languages and target JVM versions.

-For example, the following library is implemented in Kotlin 1.9.20 and Java 17 and runs on the Java 17 and 21 JVMs:
+For example, the following library is implemented in Kotlin 1.9.20 and Java 17 and targets the Java 17 and 21 JVMs:

 ```kotlin
 jvmLibrary {